 Amongst all the benefits that yoghurt does to your body, you'd be happy to know about the wonders it does to hair in myriad ways.
 Often treated as a beauty care remedy in India, it is no doubt that this dairy product is the first and the foremost remedy for beautiful, lush hair and to combat almost all hair problems.
 Saying that, let's have a look at this excellent hair care remedy that effectively promotes hair growth and strengthens it.

 Keeping your hair healthy and avoiding breakage is an essential part of hair growth.
 And here, yoghurt simply comes as a boon.
 Rich in vitamin B5 and containing anti-bacterial agents, yoghurt is an excellent tonic to boost hair growth.

 Mix 1 tablespoon of olive oil with 1 cup yoghurt and set aside.
 Make a mix of lemon juice and water in a jug.
 After you shampoo your hair, apply yogurt-oil hair mask to your damp hair and leave it on for 20 minutes.
-Next, rinse the hair with the cool or normal water (whatever suits you as per the outside temperature).
+Next, rinse the hair with cool or normal water (whatever suits you as per the outside temperature).
 Follow this up by rinsing your hair again with lemon water.
-Repeat the process for at least thrice a month.
+Repeat the process at least thrice a month.
 You are all set for a manageable hair after this.

 The protein content in aloe vera and yoghurt keeps your hair hydrated by moisturising it.
 Amino acids in aloe vera help maintain healthy roots.